Day 1: Rome, Ape Calessino tour

 The journey continues to San Gimignano, famed for its medieval skyscrapers, high walls and narrow streets that typify most peoples image of a Tuscan hill town.
 San Gimignano is unique in the preservation of about a dozen of its tower houses, which, with its hilltop setting and encircling walls, form an unforgettable skyline.

-After some free time in San Gimignano, gaze in awe at a marvellous sunset on the Tuscan hills and then enjoy a typical Tuscan dinner in the cellar of a fascinating noble Villa in the Chianti countryside.
+After some free time in San Gimignano, gaze in awe at a marvellous sunset on the Tuscan hills and then enjoy a typical Tuscan dinner in the cellar of a fascinating boutique winery in the Chianti countryside.
 During your dinner you will also enjoy a wine tasting, pairing different wines with the various courses of your Tuscan meal.
 (The tour is available from April till October, in low season it will be replaced with the Chianti tour with lunch)

 Return to the hotel and overnight.